mouseless/baked/docs/architecture/README.md

   DB[(Database)]
 ```

-In this example, `Do.HttpServer` introduces the concept of web as a layer
+In this example, `HttpServer` introduces the concept of web as a layer through
-through the `ASP.NET Core` technology.
-Also, `Do.Database` introduces the
+the `ASP.NET Core` technology.
+Also, `Database` introduces the concept of
-concept of relational databases as a layer through the `EF Core` framework.
+relational databases as a layer through the `EF Core` framework.

 > :information_source:
 >